Skip to content

 • Recovery — how do you handle quota windows hitting, an agent going off-course, brain-fry creeping in?

 Pass = Certified AgentHerder.
-Listable on LinkedIn, recognized across the AgentHerder community.
+Listable on LinkedIn, and issued by the person who wrote the curriculum.
+It's a new credential, so what it's worth today comes from what the exam actually puts you through rather than from name recognition.
 Not-yet = Apprentice — includes one free re-take within 6 months.

 Join the waitlist to get: